Orange Walk Town: Economy

 With the Maya and Mestizos came their many traditions that today abound in the region.
 One such thing that they brought was sugar cane, which in the years to come became the basis of one of Belize's leading industries.
 Today, this industry continues to thrive in the region, and Orange Walk Town is nicknamed "Sugar City".
 The local Tower Hill Sugar Factory (Belize Sugar Industries) handles all of the country's sugar cane output.
 Rum is also made from the local cane by refineries such as Cuello Refinery Ltd, Caribbean Refinery and Old Master Rum.
 It is then mostly consumed nationally and not customarily exported.
 The farming of other crops, and tourism, also play a role in the economy.
 Overall, Orange Walk has one of Belize's strongest and most productive economies.
 The poverty rate in Orange Walk is 24.9%, the second-lowest in the country.
 The quality of life is also comparatively high due to the strong economy.
 The median income adjusted for Purchasing Power Parity (PPP) is about US$12,000.

 Tourism in Orange Walk is mostly ecotourism.

 Government and governmental services

 Orange Walk government

 Orange Walk Town is in the Orange Walk District, and has a People's United Party (PUP) town council.
 The PUP is a left-center party and one of the two major parties in the country.

 Governmental and public services

 General

 Healthcare - the Northern Regional Hospital is the public hospital of the Orange Walk area.
 It has a total of 57 beds and has 11 outlying health centers and 16 outlying health posts.
 There are also several private clinics that offer mostly primary and secondary health care.

 Education - There are seven primary schools, four high schools and a junior college in Orange Walk Town.

 The National Fire Service has a branch in Orange Walk.

 Orange Walk is home to seven financial institutions, including Atlantic Bank, Belize Bank, and Heritage Bank.

-There are six insurance agents in Orange Walk.